Find jobs

 Tamara:

-I’ve got two tips: on the one hand, I’ve seen lots of women asking themselves about compatibility with family life far too early on, sometimes even before choosing their programme of study.
-I think that every woman should follow her passion, take each step as it comes and don’t be dissuaded by potential obstacles before she even started.
-By allowing yourself to go on an adventure, you’ll be sure to find a route that feels right.
-Once you’ve found that, it’s really fun to combine the best of both worlds.
+I’ve got two tips: on the one hand, I’ve seen many women asking themselves about compatibility with family life far too early on, sometimes even before choosing their program of study.
+On the other hand, every woman should follow her passion, take each step as it comes, and not be dissuaded by potential obstacles before she even starts.
+By allowing yourself to go on an adventure, you’ll be sure to find the correct route.
+Once you’ve found that, combining the best of both worlds is enjoyable.

-On the second hand: having the right partner by your side.
-My husband is also in a management role, took paternity leave while I was working full-time and we split things equally in terms of who stays at home if one of the kids falls ill.
-Unfortunately, this approach hasn’t really been accepted in society yet and so I can only appeal to every woman to have an open conversation with her partner and prevent herselves from falling into a traditional role.
-After all, a career and family shouldn’t exclude men either and everyone should have a right to part-time working and parental leave.
-That way, women can achieve far more than trying to do it all alone.
+On the second hand: having the right partner by your side is.
+My husband is also in a management role, took paternity leave while I was working full-time, and we split things equally in terms of who stays at home if one of the kids falls ill.
+Unfortunately, this approach hasn’t been accepted in society yet, so I can only appeal to every woman to have an open conversation with her partner and prevent herself from falling into a traditional role.
+After all, a career and family shouldn’t exclude men, and everyone should have a right to part-time work and parental leave.
+That way, women can achieve far more than trying to do it alone.

 Ready for CHECK24?